MistyCommunity/Documentation/src/content/misty-ii/coding-misty/javascript-sdk-tutorials.md

 In this tutorial we create a simple skill that changes Misty’s chest LED, drives her forward for 10 seconds, and tells her to stop if she detects an object in her path.
 We go over how to send commands, subscribe to sensor events, and structure your skill data.
 Let’s get started!

-When you write a skill using Misty's on-robot JavaScript API, the following elements are required:
+When you write a skill using Misty's JavaScript SDK, the following elements are required:

 * a `.js` "code" file with the logic used to define how the skill functions
 * a `.json` "meta" file with rules that describe how Misty should execute the code in the corresponding "code" file.